 - An emotional outburst resulting in aggressive behavior.

 While there are precautions all families can take, despite all the best planning, an accident, missing child, or acute health problem can happen to anybody at any time.
-Indeed, individuals with ASD may be more prone to accidents (if gross motor skills are impaired, for example), wandering (called “elopement”), or certain medical issues (for example, some individuals with ASD also have seizures, which may not even present until adolescence).
+Indeed, individuals on the autism spectrum may be more prone to accidents (if gross motor skills are impaired, for example), wandering (called “elopement”), or certain medical issues (for example, some individuals on the autism spectrum also have seizures, which may not even present until adolescence).
 Articles within the Public Safety and Healthcare and Treatment sections of the CAR Autism Roadmap™ discuss these concerns in more depth.

-You can also plan to control emotional outbursts and aggressive behavior, but as a parent of an individual with ASD, you likely already know that sometimes situations quickly escalate, even with well-designed behavior plans, communication systems, structured settings, and other supports.
-When individuals with ASD have aggressive or violent outbursts, they must be protected from hurting themselves and others.
+You can also plan to control emotional outbursts and aggressive behavior, but as a parent of an individual on the autism spectrum, you likely already know that sometimes situations quickly escalate, even with well-designed behavior plans, communication systems, structured settings, and other supports.
+When individuals on the spectrum have aggressive or violent outbursts, they must be protected from hurting themselves and others.
 Those who love them, who may try to contain their behavior, are especially vulnerable to getting injured.

 There are actions that a family can take to assist the safety officers in advance of an emergency situation.
 These include:

-- During calm times, teach the individual with ASD that safety officers are there to help.
+- During calm times, teach the individual on the autism spectrum that safety officers are there to help.
 A crisis is not a teaching moment, and an individual may not want help from the public safety officer, who is likely someone unknown and unfamiliar.
 An incident can be less disturbing if the individual has already learned that safety officers are there to help.

-- Have the individual with ASD carry a card indicating the ASD diagnosis and which includes a list of medications.
+- Have the autistic individual carry a card indicating their Autism Spectrum Disorder (ASD) diagnosis and which includes a list of medications.
 Have extra copies available to give to safety responders.
 This will allow them to investigate any drug side effects or interactions that may be causing or contributing to the problem.

 - Register with the local police precinct.
 Completing a disability history/emergency form and filing it with the local precinct will give advance notice to safety officers of actions or behaviors that may calm or trigger difficult behavior.
 Complete the forms ahead of time, so if an incident occurs, critical information about your loved one is already in police hands.
 Also keep an extra copy on hand to give to the emergency workers who respond to your call.